-In 1977, Red Star Towing was acquired by Amerada Hess (Hess Corporation) of New York, New York.
+In 1977, the Red Star Towing Company was acquired by the Hess Oil Corporation of New York, New York.
 To form the Spentonbush-Red Star Companies of Brooklyn, New York.
 Where the tug retained her name.

-In 2008, she was acquired by the Kosnac Floating Derrick, Corporation of Staten Island, New York.
+In 2008, she was acquired by the Kosnac Floating Derrick Corporation of Staten Island, New York.
 Where she was renamed the Fred K. II.